 What: La Befana – the Play & Tombola

-When: Saturday, January 7th at 1 p.m.
+When: Saturday, January 6th at 10 a.m.

 Where: Ethnic Heritage Center, 270 Fitch Street, New Haven

-This is a FREE event with a large free parking lot next to the building.
+Large free parking lot next to the building.
 Coffee, hot chocolate and cookies will be served.

 • The legend of “La Befana” predates Santa Claus (“Babbo Natale”/Father Christmas) in Italy, who became popular only after World War II.
 According to Italian folklore, the Three Wise Men, while they were looking for the baby Jesus, happened upon the Befana, and she invited them to stay the night in her cottage.
 The next morning the Magi invited her to accompany them on their journey, but she declined.
 After they left, however, the Befana had second thoughts, so she filled a sack with gifts for the baby Jesus and set off alone to find the Christ child.
 Although she tried, she was unable to find the manger.
 So today, the Befana continues to travel the world on Epiphany Eve, searching every house for the baby Jesus and while she searches, she leaves candy and presents for good children—and coal for the bad.